Koreysherwin/indigo-anthem-rs232/README.md

 ## Release Information

-Current public repository release: `v0.3.32`. :contentReference[oaicite:1]{index=1}
+Current public repository release: `v0.3.32`

-For downloads and release notes, see the repository Releases section. :contentReference[oaicite:2]{index=2}
+For downloads and release notes, see the repository Releases section.
 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details. :contentReference[oaicite:3]{index=3}
+See the `LICENSE` file for details.

 ## Credits

-Developed by Korey Sherwin.
+Developed by Korey Sherwin & Chat.

 Built through real-world testing with Anthem processors and Global Caché IP2SL hardware.